 It has been a long time in coming but Baldarroch Chapel and Crematorium is finally here.
 Who would have believed that it would take 15 years after the initial proposal of building a crematorium in Aberdeenshire for it actually to come to fruition.

-The rest as they say is history with Baldarroch Chapel and Crematorium opening their doors to public on 10 May 1016.
+The rest as they say is history with Baldarroch Chapel and Crematorium opening their doors to public on 10 May 2016.
 What we now have is magnificent rural location and a visually stunning building which is very pleasing on the eye.
-The building is designed on a ‘falling leaf’ to signify the circle of life rather than an upturned boat which seems to have been adopted by local folklore.
+The building is designed on a ‘falling leaf’ to signify the circle of life.
 The unique and eye catching design of the building resulted in Baldarroch Chapel and Crematorium receiving a Highly Commended award for innovative Sustainable Development at the 2016 Aberdeenshire Innovation, Architecture & Design Awards.